jaimiles23/pywrangle/README.md

 - [ ] Documentation
   - [ ] Create documentation with Sphinx
   - [ ] Host the documentation on Read the Docs
+  - [ ] Requirements currently stored in `setup.py` - investigate reading from a `requirements.txt` file
 - [ ] Data entry cleaning
   - [ ] Re-think output method for matches strings that may be due to data entry errors
   - [ ] Create method for users to automatically clean those strings via either